 Sensor: APS-C CMOS | Megapixels: 24.2MP | Autofocus: 45-point AF, 45 cross-type | Screen type: 3-inch articulating touchscreen, 1,040,000 dots | Continuous shooting speed: 6fps | Movies: 1080p | User level: Beginner/enthusiast

-Costing a bit more than the Nikon D3400, but offering quite a bit more in the way of features, the Canon EOS Rebel T7i (known as the EOS 800D outside the US) is a great entry-level DSLR.
-The sensor impresses, as does the 45-point autofocus system backed up by excellent live view AF, while the graphical interface will certainly make this camera even more appealing to new users.
-The absence of 4K video and the quality of the exterior materials disappoint, but this aside, if you’re looking for a well-rounded and easy to use camera for your first DSLR the EOS Rebel T7i / EOS 800D is certainly a very good bet.
+The Canon EOS Rebel T7i (known as the EOS 800D outside the US) is a great entry-level DSLR that costs slightly more than the Nikon D3400 but offers significantly more features.
+The sensor is impressive, as is the 45-point autofocus system, which is supported by excellent live view AF, and the graphical interface will undoubtedly make this camera more appealing to new users.
+The lack of 4K video and the poor quality of the exterior materials are disappointing, but if you’re looking for a well-rounded and easy-to-use camera for your first DSLR, the EOS Rebel T7i / EOS 800D is a safe bet.

 - Read our in-depth Canon EOS Rebel T7i / EOS 800D review

 8. Nikon D750

 A full-frame DSLR with performance, versatility and value

 Sensor: Full-frame CMOS | Megapixels: 24.3MP | Autofocus: 51-point AF, 15 cross-type | Screen type: 3.2-inch tilting, 1,229,000 dots | Maximum continuous shooting speed: 6.5fps | Movies: 1080p | User level: Intermediate